 General.
 It shall be the duty of every owner to keep and maintain all rental units in compliance with all applicable state laws and regulations and local ordinances and to keep such property in good and safe condition.
 The owner shall be responsible for all property maintenance, including lawn mowing and ice and snow removal, and for making any and all repairs in and around the premises.
 As provided for in this chapter, every owner shall be responsible for regulating the proper and lawful use and maintenance of every rental unit which he or she owns.
 This section shall not be construed as diminishing or relieving, in any way, the responsibility of occupants or guests for their conduct or activity; nor shall it be construed as an assignment, transfer or projection over or onto any owner of any responsibility or liability which occupants or their guests may have as a result of their conduct or activity under any private cause of action, civil or criminal enforcement proceeding, or criminal law; nor shall this section be construed so as to require an owner to indemnify or defend occupants or their guests when any such action or proceeding is brought against the occupant based on the occupant's conduct or activity.
 Nothing herein is intended to impose any additional civil/criminal liability upon owners other than that which is imposed by existing law.
 This chapter is not intended, nor shall its effects be, to limit any other enforcement remedies which may be available to the Borough of Northumberland against an owner, occupant or guest thereof.

-Designation of manager.
+Designation of local point of contact or licensed broker.

-Every owner who is not a full-time resident of the Borough of Northumberland and/or who does not live within 20 miles of the Borough and/or who is not employed within 20 miles of the Borough shall designate a manager who shall reside within 20 miles from Borough.
+Every owner who is not a full-time resident of the Borough of Northumberland and/or who does not live within 45 miles of the Borough and/or who is not employed within 45 miles of the Borough shall designate a local point of contact who shall reside within 20 miles from the Borough.

-If the owner is a corporation, a manager shall be required if an officer of the corporation does not reside within the above-referenced area.
-The officer shall perform the same function as a manager.
+If the owner is a corporation or limited liability company, a licensed broker shall be required if an officer of the corporation does not reside within the above-referenced area.
+The officer shall have authority to act on behalf of the corporation.

-If the owner is a partnership, a manager shall be required if a partner does not reside within the above-referenced area.
-Said partner shall perform the same function as a manager.
+If the owner is a partnership, a licensed broker or local point of contact shall be required if a partner does not reside within the above-referenced area.
+Said partner shall have authority to act on behalf of the partnership.

-The manager shall be the agent of the owner for service of process and receiving of notices and demands, as well as for performing the obligations of the owner under this chapter and under rental agreements with occupants.
+If the owner utilizes a licensed broker to manager the rental property, the licensed broker shall be the agent of the owner for receiving of notices and demands, as well as for performing the obligations of the owner under this chapter and under rental agreements with occupants.
 The identity, address and telephone number(s) of a person who is designated as manager hereunder shall be provided by the owner or manager to the Borough and such information shall be kept current and updated as it changes.
 Designation of a manager shall not prohibit other authorized agents by the owner.
+This section shall not relieve the owner of liability for performing the obligations under this chapter.

 It shall be presumed, for the purposes of this chapter, any communication with a properly identified manager shall serve as a communication with the owner.